-This is the story of a children’s nightmare come to life.
-Once, "Cropsey" was just an urban legend, the boogeyman of Staten Island, the most rural of New York City’s five boroughs.
-Cropsey was rumored to be a homicidal madman, an escaped mental patient with a hook for a hand who hunted children and dragged them back to the abandoned ruins of the old , a former tuberculosis sanitorium.
+This is the story of a nightmare come to life.
+Once, "Cropsey" was just an urban legend, the boogeyman of Staten Island in New York City.
+Cropsey was rumored to be a homicidal madman, an escaped mental patient with a hook for a hand who hunted children and dragged them back to the abandoned ruins of the old Seaview Hospital, a former tuberculosis sanitarium.

 Parents would use Cropsey to warn their children to be good.
 Older siblings would tell Cropsey stories at night to terrify their younger brothers and sisters.
 But then, in the 1970s, Cropsey came to life in the form of an actual homicidal madman who really did hunt children.
 His name was Andre Rand.

 Rand worked as a janitor at the Willowbrook State School on Staten Island, a place whose name alone can, and should, frighten both children and adults.
 It was an institution for mentally disabled children.
 In 1972, it was revealed to be a living hell.
 A young Geraldo Rivera made his name that year in an exposé that revealed the horrific conditions inside and ignited a national scandal.

 Willowbrook State School was closed in 1987.
 In that same year, Rand was arrested in connection with the disappearance of a 12-year-old girl with Down syndrome, Jennifer Schweiger.
 Thanks to the loss of his job, Rand was homeless and living in a makeshift campsite on the grounds of the abandoned school, not far from the abandoned Seaview Hospital so closely tied to the Cropsey legend.